JuniorDark/RustyHearts-PCKTool/README.md

 5. Click the "Unpack All" button to extract all files.

 ## Prerequisites for Building Locally/Development
-The tool is built in .NET 7 and as such, the packages listed below are required to create a local and development build of the launcher.
+The tool is built in .NET 7 and as such, the packages listed below are required to create a local and development build of the tool.
 Furthermore, it uses many submodules and packages outside of this, which will automatically be loaded when the user sets up a local environment of the application.
 * Visual Studio 2022 (Any Edition - 17.4 or later)
 * Windows 10 SDK (10.0.19043.0) or Windows 11 SDK (10.0.22000.0) via Visual Studio Installer
 * .NET: [.NET Core 7 SDK (7.0.100 or later)](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)